shyamz-22/apprunner-go-runtime-app/README.md

 This [user](app-runner-deployer-cfn.yml) has an attached policy with permission only to start deployment and read only permissions for listing services and operations.

 > [!NOTE]
-> You can deploy this stack while the App Runner Service is being created
+> You can deploy this stack while the App Runner Service is being created.
+You only need the Service ARN

 ```bash
 > # Make sure you have configure aws cli through `aws configure` with proper credentials